Numerical studies on the self-similar collapse of the alpha-patches problem: The numerical method

-The node spacing in each contour is non-locally adjusted at each time step depending on curvature.
-Issues related to the density of nodes along the curve will be addressed later.
-Now it is explained how the system (\ref{eqvpws2}) is transformed by the above discretisation.
+is the local curvature defined by a circle through the three points, $x_{j-1}$, $x_{j}$, and $x_{j+1}$.
+The node spacing in each contour is non-locally adjusted at each time step depending on the curvature value.
+Issues related to the density of nodes in the curve will be addressed later.
+We now explain how the above discretization transforms the system (\ref{eqvpws2}).
 The evolution of any point $\overrightarrow{x}(\gamma, t)$ on the contours is replaced by the evolution of a point $\overrightarrow{x}_j$ on the discrete curves, and the integrals on the contour curves $C_k$ are replaced by the summation of integrals over the parameter $p$:

-here $\overrightarrow{x}_{i,k}(p,t)$ refers to a piece of curve computed as in Eq. (\ref{eq:11}) at a time $t$, and the additional subindex $k$ distinguishes the contour where the segment is placed.
-More abstractly this expression may be written as:
+Here $\overrightarrow{x}_{i,k}(p,t)$ refers to a piece of curve computed as in Eq. (\ref{eq:11}) at a time $t$, and the additional subindex $k$ distinguishes the contour where the segment is placed.
+More abstractly, this expression may be written as:

-This equation stands for any node $\overrightarrow{x}_j$ on the discretised contour curves so, for the case of two contours on a plane, the system (\ref{eqvpws2d}) represents a set of $M=2 \times (N_1+N_2)$ coupled ordinary differential equations, which more compactly is rewritten as an autonomous system as follows:
+This equation stands for any node $\overrightarrow{x}_j$ on any of the discretized contour curves.
+So for the case of two contours on a plane, the system (\ref{eqvpws2d}) represents a set of $M=2 \times (N_1+N_2)$ coupled ordinary differential equations, which more compactly is rewritten as an autonomous system, as follows:

-The dimension $M$ of the system (\ref{aut}) is very large and typically non constant, as the discretisation does not force to maintain the number of points $N_k$ on the curve for all times.
-Following \cite{DM2} the system (\ref{aut}) is integrated with an explicit 4$^{th}$ order Runge-Kutta method.
-The time step $\Delta t$ in the Runge-Kutta method as suggested by C\'ordoba et al. \cite{pnas} is chosen dynamically, since near the collapse time it has to be refined.
-As it is reported there, the blowup concurs with the formation of corners on the contours, and the node spacing $\Delta x $ is reduced to represent corners properly.
-The time step is then adjusted as $\Delta t= B \Delta x $, where $B$ is empirically tuned for different values of $\alpha$.
+The dimension $M$ of the system (\ref{aut}) is very large and typically non-constant, since the discretization does not force the number of points $N_k$ on the curve to be maintained for all times.
+According to \cite{DM2}, the system (\ref{aut}) is integrated with an explicit 4$^{th}$ order Runge-Kutta method.
+The time step $\Delta t$ in the Runge-Kutta method as suggested by C\'ordoba et al. \cite{pnas} is chosen dynamically, since it has to be refined near the collapse time.
+As reported in that work, the blow up concurs with the formation of corners on the contours, and the node spacing $\Delta x $ is reduced to represent corners properly.
+The time step is then adjusted as $\Delta t= B \Delta x $, where $B$ is a constant empirically tuned for different values of $\alpha$.